bandicoot-imaging-sciences/bivot/example/README.md

 To use the example app to test local changes to Bivot without publishing a new Bivot package:

+1. In `src/bivot-js` run `pnpm watch`
+2. At top level run `pnpm watch:example`
-1. Run the example app in `example` using `pnpm start`
+3. In `example` run `pnpm start`
-2. Change the Bivot code
+4. Change the Bivot or BivotReact code
-3. At top level, run `pnpm run build`
+5. Bivot or BivotReact will automatically rebuild
-4. After the build finishes, the example app should automatically refresh and pick up the changes
+6. The example app will automatically refresh and pick up the changes

+To revert the `example` app back to using the published Bivot package:

+1. Change directory to `example`
+2. `rm -rf node_modules`
+3. `pnpm install`